silverstripe-archive/silverstripe-googleanalytics/docs/README.md

 The Analyzer adds the GA UI to your CMS

 ## Requirements

- * SilverStripe 2.4 or newer
+ * SilverStripe 2.3 or newer (for 2.3 use the hardcode activation since SiteConfig doesn't exist in 2.3)

 ## DB Adapter Support
  * MySQL